The days of Universal Analytics are over.

 How to set up Google Analytics 4: A simple no-nonsense guide

-Google has created a Setup Assistant to make the process of setting up a GA4 property alongside your existing Universal Analytics as pain-free as possible.
+If you’re migrating from Universal Analytics, Google has created a Setup Assistant to make the process of setting up a GA4 property alongside your existing UA as pain-free as possible.

 Here’s how it’s done: